chervand/yii2-oauth2-server/README.md

 `chervand/yii2-oauth2-server` is a `Yii 2.0 PHP Framework` integration of [`thephpleague/oauth2-server`](https://github.com/thephpleague/oauth2-server) library which implements a standards compliant [`OAuth 2.0 Server`](https://tools.ietf.org/html/rfc6749) for PHP.
 It supports all of the grants defined in the specification with usage of `JWT` `Bearer` tokens.

 `chervand/yii2-oauth2-server` additionally provides [`MAC`](https://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-05) tokens support, which is not supported by the original library, because `MAC` tokens specification is currently in draft and it was not updated since 2014, so it's a pretty experimental feature.

+ It also includes tokens revocation implementation based on [RFC7009](https://tools.ietf.org/html/rfc7009).

 ## Installation